scrwdrv/fast-unique-id/README.md

 ## Collision
 - multi thread safe
 - no collision risk under **1000 ids/sec** on average
-- any time related function will be working fine before human extinction
+- any time related functions will be working fine before human extinction